 If you were to divide a bovine’s body into regions, you would get chuck, ribs, short loins, sirloin and round steak from the upper half.
 The lower half would produce cuts such as brisket, shank, plate and flank.

 Looking at the upper half in more detail, chuck would be a rectangular cut steak that is about one inch thick.
 Ribs, short and long, would be taken from ribs 6-12 of the animal.
-Short lion, which comes from the back centre of the bovine would be used for porterhouse and fillet mignon steaks and is the tenderest cut.
+Short lion, which comes from the back center of the bovine would be used for porterhouse and fillet mignon steaks and is the tenderest cut.
 Sirloin has more flavor than lion but is less tender and is cut from the lower portion of the ribs.
 Round steak is cut from the very back of the cow and is a lean cut that has flavour, yet it is somewhat tough.
 Rump and hind shank also come from this portion of the bovine.

 Looking at the lower half in more detail, brisket falls on the breast portion of the animal and it is a popular cut for corned beef.
 Shank meat comes from the shank portion of the bovine and is usually very lean.
 The plate cut is also known as the short plate and comes from the belly of the cow, directly below the rib cut.
 This type of meat produces a tough, fatty meat that is usually sold quite cheaply in supermarkets and butcheries.
 Flank is the beefsteak that comes from the belly muscles of the cow and is usually used for stir-fried beef dishes.